kdheepak/blog/content/35-precommit-hooks.md

 pre-commit run --config ~/gitrepos/dotfiles/.pre-commit-config.yaml
 ```

-You can place the `.pre-commit-config.yaml` anywhere.
-I have mine in my `dotfiles` repository.
+You can place the `.pre-commit-config.yaml` wherever you like.
+I have mine in my `~/gitrepos/dotfiles` repository.
-If you have done all this and set it up correctly, then the next time you run `git init`, this pre-commit hook will automatically be added to your git repository.
+If you have set it up correctly, the next time you run `git init` the pre-commit hooks will be set up in your git repository.

 ## `git commit --no-verify`